Knit cap: Canadian toque, tuque or touque

 The term tuque is French Canadian.
-It is widely known in Québecois culture as can be seen with it's usage in La guerre des tuques.
+It is widely known in Québecois culture as can be seen through its usage in La guerre des tuques.

-Some etymologists think it probably comes from an Old Spanish word (toca) for a type of headdress — specifically, a soft, close-fitting cap worn about 500 years ago.

-Toque is the spelling we use for some other types of headwear.
-But these are rarely mentioned in news stories.
-Toques include conical or plumed hats from previous centuries, the tall white crowns worn by chefs, and modern snug hats that fall into the rather vague category of high-fashion.

-The French toque is an alternate spelling from Middle Breton, the language spoken by Breton immigrants at the founding of New France.
+The Canadian-English term was assimilated from the Canadian-French word tuque, and first appeared in this context around 1870.
+The fashion is said to have originated with the coureurs de bois, French and Métis fur traders, who kept their woollen nightcaps on for warmth during cold winter days.
+This spelling is attributed to a number of different sources, one being from Middle Breton, the language spoken by Breton immigrants at the founding of New France.
 In Old Breton, it was spelled toc; in Modern Breton, it is spelled tok, meaning simply 'hat'.

-The Canadian term likely has its origins with the long hats that were worn by the Voyageurs as they traversed westward on the rivers of North America.
-The term was picked up among the Blackfeet from them and entered Chinook Jargon all the way to the Pacific and the Klondike.
+The French Canadian term likely has its origins with the long hats that were worn by the Voyageurs as they traversed westward on the rivers of North America.
+The term was picked up by the Blackfeet and entered Chinook Jargon, spreading to the Pacific and the Klondike.
+Another source suggests that it is a Francization of the Spanish tocar, to touch, as the long "end of the sock cap" of the Voyageurs hung down and touched their shoulders; yet another source suggests that the word is borrowed from "the old Languedoc dialect word tuc" meaning "summit" or "the head of a mountain".

-In the 12th and 13th centuries, women wore embroidered "toques", made of velvet, satin, or taffeta, on top of their head-veils.
-In the late 16th century, brimless, black velvet toques were popular with men and women.
-Throughout the 19th century, women wore toques, often small, trimmed with fur, lace, bows, flowers, or leaves.
+The Canadian English spelling of toque, on the other hand, is borrowed from the original usage (see Toque).
+Toques include conical or plumed hats from previous centuries, the tall white hats worn by chefs, and modern snug hats.
+This spelling (toque) also appears in the 1941 Dictionary of Mississippi Valley French as a "style of hair-dressing among the Indians".
+This was a tall, conical hairstyle not unlike the shape of the Voyageur cap described above.